virtualri/project-cse400/README.md

 ## **Project Title**

-**Sponsor based resource allocation using artificial feed-forward based neural network**
+**Resource allocation using artificial feed-forward-backpropagation neural network with off-spring humanware as sponsor**

 > Project title may change at the moment of final compile & with the advice of the supervisor